myzlab/k-search-v2-docs/docs/sql-functions/aggregate-functions/string-agg.md

 ## Definition

-The `stringAgg` method allows you to add a `STRING_AGG` function to the query.
+The `stringAgg` method allows you to add the `STRING_AGG` function to the query.
 The `STRING_AGG` is a function that concatenates a list of strings and places a separator between them.
 The `STRING_AGG` function does not add the separator at the end of the string.

 There are 2 ways to call this method: